School of Curiosity

 Introduction

 The School of Curiosity is committed to ensuring the safety, protection, and well-being of all children by providing help and support to meet the needs of children as soon as problems emerge.
-This policy outlines our safeguarding procedures in accordance with statutory guidance and legislation found within Children Acts 1989 and 2004, Working Together to Safeguarding Children 2023, Keeping Children Safe in Education (KCSIE) 2024.
+This policy outlines our safeguarding procedures in accordance with statutory guidance and legislation found within the Children Acts 1989 and 2004; Section 19 of the Education Act 1996; Working Together to Safeguard Children 2026; Keeping Children Safe in Education (KCSIE) 2024; and the statutory DfE guidance, Arranging Alternative Provision (2025), Working Together to Safeguard Children 2026.

 Aims and Objectives